Notes on the knot concordance invariant Upsilon: Equivalence of definitions of

-As two examples, Figure~\ref{fig37a} illustrates the complexes $C_t$ for $K = T(3,7)$, with $t= \frac{1}{3} $ and $t= 2$.
+As two examples, Figure~\ref{fig37a} illustrates the complexes $t\crm(K)$ for $K = T(3,7)$, with $t= \frac{1}{3} $ and $t= 2$.
 The construction is straightforward using Equation~\ref{eqn1b} and the fact that $v$ shifts along the diagonal a distance of $1/2$ down and to the left.
-The portion of the complex illustrated was chosen because its homology is $\F$ in grading 0 and represents the generator of the homology of $C'_t$ in grading 0.
+The portion of the complex illustrated was chosen because its homology is $\F$ in grading 0 and represents the generator of the homology of $t\crm$ in grading 0.
+In the case that $t=\frac{1}{3}$, the full complex consists of the illustrated complex along with all its translates a distance $\frac{k}{6}$, $k \in \Z$, along the diagonal.
+In the case of $t=2$, the translates are those a distance $\frac{k}{2}$ along the diagonal.

-It is apparent from these examples that the Alexander filtration is not a filtration of the chain complex, as some arrows increase the Alexander filtration level.
+It is apparent from these examples that the Alexander filtration is not a filtration of the chain complex, since some arrows increase the Alexander filtration level.
 However, as is easily verified, the algebraic filtration is a filtration on the chain complex.